 Preceding the theological panel, representatives from world regions spoke about how LGBTQI issues are playing out in their contexts.
 Representatives included:

-- Africa: Brizan Were Okollan (Kenya) and Ssenfuka “Biggie” Joanita Wary (Uganda)
+- Africa: Brian Okollan (Kenya) and Ssenfuka “Biggie” Joanita Wary (Uganda)

 - Asia-Pacific: Eva Auroroa Calleung (Philippines) and Benjamin Oh (Australia)